-As a parent, you need to be prompt in understanding whether or not your newborn’s eye movement rolling or the symptoms that your baby may be exhibiting requires immediate medical assistance or not.
+As a parent, you need to be prompt in understanding whether or not your newborn’s eye movement, rolling of eyes, or the symptoms that your baby may be exhibiting require immediate medical assistance.
 Maintain a diary or log to monitor your baby’s eye movement.
-The log may also help you in establishing the reason that may be triggering your baby to roll his eyes or other factors that may be making your infant do so.
+The log will help you establish the reasons that may trigger your baby to roll his eyes.
 It will also help you establish whether your baby rolls his eyes at a particular time of the day or not.
-If something appears dubious or fishy that concerns your baby’s health or condition, act promptly and contact your paediatrician.
+If something concerning your baby’s health or condition appears fishy, act promptly and contact your baby’s paediatrician.

-If you feel that your newborn baby eyes rolling is accompanied with seizure-like symptoms, which may include stiffness of the limbs, incessant crying along with shaky body movements, you need to ensure your baby’s safety.
-Seizures in babies may lead to complicated medical conditions and seizures may occur if your baby may be running a high fever, epilepsy, severe infections etc. If your baby experiences seizure, make your baby lie on the floor preferably sideways, remove any tight clothing and take him to the doctor right away to know the cause of the seizure.
+Suppose you feel that your newborn baby’s eyes rolling is accompanied by seizure-like symptoms, which may include stiffness of the limbs, constant crying, and shaky body movements.
+In that case, you need to ensure your baby’s safety.
+Seizures in babies may lead to complicated medical conditions, and seizures may occur if your baby may be running a high fever, has epilepsy, has severe infections etc. If your baby experiences a seizure, make your baby lie on the floor, preferably sideways, remove any tight clothing and take him to the doctor immediately to know the cause of the seizure.

-If your baby is rolling his eyes due to the lack of muscle control, you may not notice other signs or symptoms along with it.
-But if he is rolling his eyes due to some underlying medical condition, it may be accompanied with other noticeable symptoms like convulsions, shivering, trembling, irregular breathing, change in skin colour, jerky body movements, uncontrolled crying, excessive irritability or other such symptoms.
+You may not notice other signs or symptoms if your baby rolls his eyes due to the lack of muscle control.
+But suppose he rolls his eyesight due to some underlying medical condition.
+In that case, it may be accompanied by other noticeable symptoms like convulsions, shivering, trembling, irregular breathing, change in skin colour, jerky body movements, uncontrolled crying, and excessive irritability or other such symptoms.

-If you are a first-time parent and your infant starts rolling his eyes, it may scare you, no doubt.
-But don’t panic.
-It is a common problem in newborns and is generally associated with lack of weak muscle control in eyes but if you notice something abnormal, seek professional guidance.
-If anything abnormal may be detected, your baby’s paediatrician may suggest that you refer a neurologist for further diagnosis and tests.
+If you are a first-time parent and your infant starts rolling his eyes, it will scare you, but don’t panic.
+It is a common problem in newborns and is generally associated with a lack of weak muscle control in the eyes.
+However, if you notice something abnormal, seek professional guidance.
+If anything abnormal may be detected, your baby’s paediatrician may suggest you refer a neurologist for further diagnosis and tests.